kpvarma/crudify/README.md

 ## Code of Conduct

-Everyone interacting in the DeviseCrud project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the CRUDify project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the code of conduct.